ikostan/SkyLockAssault/files/docs/milestones/23/Part_7_Add_fps_toggle.md

 **Steps to Execute**:

-1. **Launch Game:** Start the game from the editor.
+1. **Launch Game:** Clear your saved test configuration (or click Reset in Advanced Settings), then start the game from the editor.
 Ensure no FPS counter is visible by default.
 2. **Toggle On:** Navigate to Options -> Advanced Settings.
 Toggle "Show FPS" to ON.
 3. **Verify UI:** Enter gameplay.
 Verify the FPS counter appears in the top-left corner and updates its value continuously.
 4. **Real-time Toggle:** Pause the game, navigate to settings, and toggle "Show FPS" to OFF.
 Resume gameplay.
 Verify the counter disappears immediately without a scene reload.